ghaiklor/generator-sails-rest-api/CONTRIBUTING.md

 ## Tests

 We are using Mocha for testing.
-All test cases located into `test` folder and split like source files split.
+All test cases located into `test` folder.
-For every file in `api/` folder we create appropriate in `test/` folder.
+For every generator we create appropriate test in `test/unit` folder.

 When you create new feature or fix some bug, you **MUST** write test case for it in `test` folder.
-For example, you add new feature to `api/services/cipher/BCryptCipher.js`.
-After that you need modify `test/services/cipher/BCryptCipher.js` for corresponds to new feature.

 For run tests just call `npm test`.